karim-20-maker/flink/README.md

   }
-  *we can run cross btowser  by running croosBrowser file using Testng
+  * we can run cross browser  by running croosBrowser file using Testng

-   we can run the Script from CMD using ==== >  mvn test -PRegression
+   * we can run the Script from CMD using ==== >  mvn test -PRegression